 Tickets & visitor tips

-Understandably, no fixed schedule exists for tour times, especially during the opera season (September to June) when the nature of the ever-changing daily performances can limit access.
+Understandably, no fixed schedule exists for tour times, especially during the opera season (usually September to June) when the nature of the ever-changing daily performances can limit access.

-Fortunately, the Staatsoper does provide an advance timetable and online booking information here.
+Fortunately, the Staatsoper does provide an advance timetable, ticket info, and online booking opportunities at their website.

-Note that a Vienna Pass sightseeing pass includes one-time participation on the tour; you should get a discount code to use when booking the tour online.
+Note that a Vienna Pass sightseeing pass includes one-time participation on the tour at the time of writing.

 How to get to the State Opera House

 As such a dominant city centre building, you can’t miss the Staatsoper on your walking tours of the old town.
-But for public transport tips, etc., see the main article on this grand old venue.
+But for public transport tips, etc., see the bottom of the main article on this grand old venue.

 Address: Opernring 2, 1010 Vienna